ITALIAN CITIZENSHIP BENEFITS

 TOP 10 BENEFITS OF ITALIAN CITIZENSHIP

 When you are a dual citizen of your home country and Italy, you can take advantage of all the benefits a natural-born Italian citizen is afforded in both countries and can use every benefit offered to them.
+The cost of obtaining dual citizenship can vary slightly as it is dependent on each persons specific needs and family history.
+You will quickly realize the benefits of obtaining Italian dual citizenship can far outweigh the costs.
+Furthermore, once you successfully obtain Italian citizenship you can hold it forever and pass it down from generation to generation.

 What are the benefits of Italian citizenship?